liayin/blog/_posts/2021-3-26-seminars.md

 After select counties enforced Racketeer Influenced and Corrupt Organizations Act (RICO), they see a statistically significant rise in the number of new establishments and employment.
 The paper attributes it to the successful removal of mafia influence in these locations.

+8-5-2021

+Ashna Arora (University of Chicago)

+Econ of Crime seminar

+The Impact of Specialized Prosecution on the Safety of Domestic Violence Victims

+Little is known about how to effectively reduce re-victimization among those who experience domestic violence, despite decades of investment in specialized programs run by law enforcement, prosecutors, and court systems across the United States.
+We study the effects of increasing prosecutor capacity and victim-focused wraparound services on cases deemed to be at highest risk of re-victimization in Cook County, Illinois.
+Prosecutors vary in their tendency to include cases in the program, which we use as an instrumental variable to show that specialized prosecution lowers the likelihood of homicide for those on the margin of inclusion.
+We discuss several mechanisms that may be driving these results, including the impact of the program on the likelihood of incarceration and the receipt of victim-focused services such as advocacy and civil litigation.

 #### Policing and Crime

 6-10-2021